NNPDF/nnpdf/doc/sphinx/source/tutorials/general_th_covmat.rst

 .. warning::
       Changing either of these to ``False`` will affect the fit outcome and should be avoided unless you know what you are doing.

+4. Make sure that datasets are grouped under one big experiment called "BIGEXP", just like in :ref:`vptheorycov-index`.

 Including both scale variation uncertainties and user uncertainties
 -------------------------------------------------------------------